Roohparvar/C-Game-Projects-for-Students/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests to add new features, fix bugs, or improve the code!
+Feel free to fork this repository and submit pull requests to add new features, fix bugs, or improve the codes!

 ---